mars0i/masonclj/doc/masonclj/params.md

 ## What `defparams` expands to

-For example, the following illustrates what the [above `defparams` call](#the-defparams-call) from *example/src/example/Sim.clj* expands to.
+The code below shows what the [above `defparams` call](#the-defparams-call) from *example/src/example/Sim.clj* expands into.
 I generated this code by running `lein repl` from the toplevel *example* directory under *masonclj*, and then running:
 ```clojure